aeropic/Messier_catalog_generator/README.md

 - thumbnails are created and stored into a "thumbnails" folder
 - The thumbnails are clickable to access the zoomable image.
 - reference of each Messier object (eg M42) is clickable and points to telescopius
+- The marathon score is displayed at the top (for me, it's like a leisurely stroll with 32 in 2 years!).

 <img width="1464" height="848" alt="cata" src="https://github.com/user-attachments/assets/7fdbe97e-83df-4847-b77f-7b5ed5fd8eef" />

-The marathon score is displayed at the top (for me, it's like a leisurely stroll with 32 in 2 years!).

 If there are multiple objects in the same image, name the file with both objects (e.g., M65_M66_triplet_lion.jpg).
 The script includes a mini-catalog, and the object type is indicated below the object number.
 I was surprised to see that mischievous Messier slipped a double star into M40 and something odd into M24!

 The .bat file, of course, only runs on PC...

-Let me know if it works for you too and if you see any improvements you could make!
-And post your scores here!
+Let me know if it works for you too and if you see any improvements we could make!

-Note: Open the .bat file and specify the path to your Python installation.
+Note: Open and edit the .bat file to specify the path to your Python installation.
 I pointed to SIRIL's path:
 :: Launch Python on the script located in the same folder:
 "C:\Program Files\Siril\python\python.exe" "Messier_generator.py"